St Andrew's Church, Barton Bendish: Exterior

-The 15th century tower Perpendicular tower has three storeys, separated by two simple string courses.
+The 15th-century Perpendicular tower has three storeys, separated by two simple string courses.
 A third string course, embellished by saltire crosses in honour of St Andrew, is below a red brick parapet and has a drainage gargoyle on the north and south sides.
 There is a pyramidal cap.
 The western corners each have a diagonal buttress with an ogee topped statue niche.
 The west face has a processional door with a hood mould, and a large three-light window above with Perpendicular tracery.
 Notable is the brick stair-turret on the south side, which is semi-octagonal in plan.
 The sound-holes have Y-tracery.
 There is a clock, facing west for symmetry -which means that it is invisible from the street.

 The nave fenestration is variable.
 On the south side, a second large three-light 15th century traceried Perpendicular window is to the left of the porch, and to the right is a tall late 13th century window with Y-tracery and a transom.
 Further east is a contrasting three-light Perpendicular window with no tracery and a flat hood mould.
 On the north side are three lancets, c, 1200, and one blocked which is over a blocked doorway, and a third three-light Perpendicular window.

 The chancel has a simple string course running around it, and this hops over a south priest's door to form a hood mould for it.
 There are two two-light windows in the Decorated style in the south side, and one in the north.
 The east window has flowing mouchette tracery, c.
 1330.
 The east corners have diagonal buttresses.

 The 15th century south porch is in fine knapped flintwork, and its entrance elevation has elaborate flushwork incorporating saltire crosses and stone tablets depicting shields and emblems of St Andrew.
 Above the portal is a niche containing a low-relief representation of the saint holding his cross.
 The roof timbers are original.
 The church doorway within is in the Transitional style -Norman, but with a pointed arch dating to c.
 1200.
 The doorcase is framed in an arch springing from a pair of engaged columns with waterleaf capitals, and which has two orders of roll moulding under a hood mould with billets (little decorative blocks).
 The holy water stoup survives.